 Any automation, within or beyond Pardot, involves a trigger and an action.
-Think automation rules, Engagement Studio, or if you are more Salesforce minded, Process Builder and Salesforce Flow.
+Think automation rules, Engagement Studio, or Salesforce Flow if you are more Salesforce-minded.
 What if the trigger can be just about any event that occurs in any part of your tech stack, not limiting you to the criteria you can select in Pardot.

 Early last year, I felt a bit stuck in my career.
 I had earned a variety of certifications, joined numerous Slack communities, became active in the user group scene, and even presented at a user group.
 The skillset I had developed enabled me to spend a lot of my time managing our martech architecture, systems integration… You know—the fun stuff.